obaki102/Obaki.LocalStorageCache/README.md

 Overall, Obaki.LocalStorageCache is a simple and easy-to-use library that can help you improve the performance of your web application by caching data locally in the browser.

-**NOTE:** As of this writing the library has a bare minimum method that only fetch the cache data or refresh the cache based on the specified time-to-live asynchronously.
+**NOTE:** As of this writing the library has a bare minimum method that only fetch the cache data or refresh the cache based on the specified time-to-live.
 ## Installing

 To install the package add the following line inside your csproj file with the latest version.